strongloop/node-foreman/README.md

 Node Foreman can be run with as little as `nf start`, as long as `npm start` has been defined.
-For more complicated applications you will want to define a `Procfile` for your various server processes and and a `.env` file to preload environmental variables.
+For more complicated applications you will want to define a `Procfile` for your various server processes and an `.env` file to pre-load environmental variables.

 Your module directory should end up looking like the following:

 ![List Foreman Directory](https://raw.github.com/strongloop/node-foreman/master/assets/foreman-ls.png)

-Once your Procfile is defined, run your application with `nf start`:
+Once your `Procfile` is defined, run your application with `nf start`:

 ![Start Foreman](https://raw.github.com/strongloop/node-foreman/master/assets/foreman-start.png)